itweedie/itweedie.github.io/content/_index.md

 </div>
 <div class="col">

-  This is my presentations site, if you have a link from a presentation I have done for you please use that to access the presentation.
+  This is my presentations site, i use this site to share my presentations with the technical community, if you have a link from a presentation I have done for you please use that to access the presentation.

   Or your could check out [iantweedie.biz](https://iantweedie.biz)